born2net/mediaArduino/README.md

 cp /.extroot.md5sum /tmp/overlay-disabled/etc/extroot.md5sum
 </pre>

+this will create a clean md5 hash so OpenWRT accepts the Micro SD as a valid device to mount.
-don't reboot the Arduino just yet, as we need to install the Firmata driver onto the MCU of the Arduino so we can communicate with it from the node.js using the Node.js Firmata.js package.
+Don't reboot the Arduino just yet, as we need to install the Firmata driver onto the MCU of the Arduino so we can communicate with it from the node.js using the Firmata.js package.

 Download from this git repository the file of: